NoxxFlame/TTT-Custom-Roles-Outdated/README.md

 - Changed role spawning to not do hidden math to determine role chance.
 Uses the CVars values directly instead.
 - Ported ability to load weapons into role weapon shops from Town of Terror.
 See **Configuration** section below.
 - Integrated the [Double Jump!](https://steamcommunity.com/sharedfiles/filedetails/?id=284538302) mod but replaced the particle usage with effects generation to remove the TF2 requirement
+- Added a setting to the multi-jump functionality to disallow multi-jumping if you didn't jump originally (e.g. were batted or fell)
 - Fixed conflicts with certain buyable weapons (like the Time Manipulator).
 Thanks Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord!
 - Fixed traitor voice chat so regular vanilla Traitors can do global chat (by using the "Sprint (Walk quickly)" keybind) like the other traitor roles
 - Fixed various errors